 But even then, she errs on the side of caution, as despite being in the most idyllic circumstance in which she's hitting it off with someone, there’s a wave concern that comes fairly instantly.
 “I like the idea of being someone’s first time meeting a trans woman but, then again, I have to deal with the pressure of that — I’m their first time meeting a trans woman,” she explains.
 “All kinds of questions come to me: Do they have a fetish?
 Do they want to kill me?
 Am I an experiment?”

 Despite the setbacks and disappointments, Rae knows her purpose is a meaningful one.
-In fact, after a particularly difficult exchange with an online date, Rae called a friend lamenting her frustrations and desire to throw in the towel.
+In fact, after a particularly difficult exchange with an online date, Rae called a friend lamenting her frustrations.
 "I was so upset because we had this amazing chemistry and connection and yet I still couldn't convince him that I'm just another human being," she explains.
 "My friend then told me, 'Every single person you come in contact with has a changed perception of a transgender person, and that guy is one of them.'"

 It's also important to note that within the mix of negative dating experiences has also been some genuine positive ones that have kept Rae hopeful for what's to come and, more importantly, what she deserves.
 This is why she has no problem being ultra-selective in her search for a life partner that meets her requirements.
 “The primary quality I look for is ambition,” she says.
 “They don’t have to have money, but they need to be goal-oriented."

-Coming from a woman who has fought long and hard to live her most authentic and true life as a transgender woman, this is a valid request, and settling for something less than wonderful is just not an option.
+Coming from a woman who has fought long and hard to live her most authentic and true life, settling for something less than wonderful is just not an option.
 While she’s eager to meet a partner to have a family with and ultimately navigate life with, Rae says she's perfectly content in holding out for someone who sees (and acknowledges) her worth.
 "We can do anything we want and shouldn’t have to be put with someone just because they are into trans people," she says.
 “I deserve options.
 I just want to prove that trans women can date like anyone else.
 We can do anything.”